kr-zephyr/webservice_with_springboot_and_aws/README.md

 - Should be created ```application-oauth.properties```, if you pull from source repository.
 - To use the H2 console, you must set "jdbc:h2:mem:testdb" to the JDBC URL.
     - You can access via url for ```http://localhost:8080/h2-console```
+- To access AWS via ssh, you can use ssh config
+    - You can use config of ```freelet-springboot-webservice``` for access to AWS via ssh simply